 - Performing Sleep/Wake/GPS tracking functionality for solar tracking systems – You gain a maximum return on investment of the generation system with this testing.

 - Conducting Combiner/Collector network testing – You can save time by testing the collection system for power factor correction before the operation goes into service.
 You can also save money by verifying the power factor correction systems delivers adequate power to the grid.

 - Testing voltage and frequency variations of active anti-islanding systems – When the system performs per IEEE/NEC code requirements, you can avoid risk to personnel from unintentional islanding.

-When done correctly, testing microgrid solar inverters using load banks provides many advantages.
-You can reduce reliance on grid availability, gain greater control over the testing schedule, ensure testing to operational specifications, and meet tax credit deadlines.
+When done correctly, solar commissioning of microgrid solar inverters using load banks provides many advantages.
+You can reduce reliance on grid availability, gain greater control over the testing schedule, ensure testing to operational specifications and IEEE 1547 standards, and meet tax credit deadlines.
 Plus, solar inverter testing requires consistency, flexibility, and reliability.
 Unlike the grid, load banks can provide these capabilities.

 Download eBook for More Information